shubham-kanodia/pet-park-assignment-demo/README.md

     forge test
     ```

--   Push your changes to `main` branch of your forked repo to trigger the github workflow that runs these tests.
+-   Push your changes to `main` branch of your repo to trigger the GitHub workflow that runs these tests.

 -   Submit your name, email and link to your forked repo [here](https://airtable.com/apppwJwKgRGomJLLY/shrhkY0IVT8zxiM0Z).

 ## Note

--   The error strings (mentioned in revert statement) must be same as the ones mentioned in tests.
+-   The error strings (mentioned in the revert statement) must be the same as the ones mentioned in tests.
--   Use modifiers, structs where appropriate.
+-   Use modifiers and structs where appropriate.

 ## Reference